theovergrownnetwork/theovergrownnetwork/README.md

 honduran-american ~//~  *bodily a minor, alot of headmates are minors, please do not make sexual jokes around us unless its extremely tame* ~//~ **we collectively identify as a lesboy under the nonbinary umbrella** ~//~ we do not have a collective name. if you are unaware who is fronting, do not refer to us with a name at all, DO NOT CALL US "overgrown network" OR ANYTHING SIMILAR! either use the fronters name or none at all. ~//~ *major memory + mental health issues* ~//~ **chronically online** ~//~ our public chat on ponytown is (almost) ALWAYS off, whisper us if you want us to see any message (unless we have dni in our name)

+quick disclaimer since i feel like we just need to be blunt atp for people to understand: we are *very* unfriendly, we are rude, we dont like other people, we prefer being alone!! we are aware we arent the best person, and its actually a main reason we do not befriend others (and yes, for those wondering, we are actually trying to get better, but that doesnt mean we want to interact with others). if you feel like interacting with us anyways, you've been warned ig idk its ur funeral

 [simple lesboys explaination](https://lesboyguide.carrd.co) + [simple enby lesbians explaination](https://enbysbians.carrd.co)

 **important info;**